 Explaining the Wraparound Schedule in Golf

-The PGA Tour season for most of the tour's history had always been contained within a single calendar year.
+Sports fans refer to a "season" as their sport's period of activity, the time their sport's players or teams are actually competing.
+The PGA Tour season for most of the tour's history has usually been contained within a single calendar year.
 For example, the 1977 PGA Tour season was played entirely within the calendar year of 1977.
 Makes sense!

 But what if a golf tour's season spanned two different years?
 That's what a wraparound schedule does.
-And beginning in 2013, the PGA Tour switched from a calendar-year schedule to a wraparound schedule.
+In 2013, the PGA Tour switched from a calendar-year schedule to a wraparound schedule.
+That meant the 2013-14 PGA Tour season started in October of 2013 and ended in September of 2014.

 Wraparound schedules are not uncommon in golf (or other sports).
 The European Tour has used a wraparound schedule many times in its history, as have other tours.

 The United States-based tours, however, have almost always followed a calendar-year schedule format, beginning and ending in the same calendar year.
-Until, that is, the PGA Tour made the switch starting in 2013.